NikhilUbale02/Kubernetes-Study-Material/01:Kubernetes Fundamentals & Architecture.md

 - Why not always do this?
   - In practice, one Pod = one main container (for simplicity, scaling).
   - Multi-container Pods are used for special cases (logging, proxying, adapters).

+  ---

+  🔑 Hidden Gems

+- kubectl explain pod.spec.containers → Explains YAML fields (gold for exam prep).
+- Use kubectl run for quick testing, but always prefer YAML for production.

+---

+🏡 Homework (5 Tasks)

+- Write YAML for a Pod running nginx:latest and apply it.
+- Modify Pod YAML to run two containers in the same Pod.
+- Create a new Namespace homework-ns and deploy Pod inside it.
+- Scale Pod → Convert it to a Deployment with 3 replicas.
+- Run kubectl get all -n homework-ns → Observe how resources are grouped.

+---